rishikavikondala/network-math/README.md

 Exceptions:
 - PropertyError thrown if octet is not eight characters long
+- Error thrown if octet has characters besides 0 and 1
 - TypeError thrown if octet is not a string